lionirdeadman/lionirdeadman.github.io/content/2020-12-11-what-is-happening-in-centos-subreddit-and-more.md

 Well, we were all expecting this at this point, right?
 They just removed them from being a moderator.
 Not only that but they decided to mock them with a flair, to undermine their past moderation experience, to undermine the effort that they gave on the subreddit and just generally be a dick.

 Now, do I want anyone to harass them?
-No. However, if you know how to contact Reddit staff to raise this issue, I would gladly appreciate it.
+No, please don't.
+However, if you know how to contact Reddit staff to raise this issue, I would gladly appreciate it.
 Thank you.